splunk/public-o11y-docs/gdi/opentelemetry/smart-agent-migration-to-otel-collector.rst

    translation-tool.rst
    legacy-otel-mappings.rst

-The Splunk Distribution of OpenTelemetry Collector is the Splunk distribution of the :new-page:`OpenTelemetry Collector <https://opentelemetry.io/docs/concepts/data-collection/>` that provides a unified way to receive, process, and export metrics, traces, and logs to Splunk Observability Cloud.
+The Splunk Distribution of the :new-page:`OpenTelemetry Collector <https://opentelemetry.io/docs/concepts/data-collection/>` provides a unified way to receive, process, and export metrics, traces, and logs to Splunk Observability Cloud.
+Current SignalFx Smart Agent (deprecated) users can easily transition to the Collector without losing any functionality.

-This distribution provides helpful components to assist current SignalFx Smart Agent (deprecated) users in their transition to the Collector and ensure no functionality loss.
-The Smart Agent Receiver, its associated extension, and other Collector components provide a means of integrating all Smart Agent metric monitors into your Collector pipelines.

-The Smart Agent metric monitors allow real-time insights into how your target services and applications are performing.
-These metric gathering utilities have an equivalent counterpart in the Collector, known as the metric receiver.
-The Smart Agent Receiver is a wrapper utility that allows the embedding of Smart Agent monitors within your Collector pipelines.

 .. raw:: html